fastapi/fastapi/docs/alternatives.md

 It achieves something somewhat similar to what can be done with Flask-apispec.

 It has an integrated dependency injection system, inspired by Angular two.
-It requires pre-registering the "injectables" (as all the other dependency injection systems I know), so, it adds to the verbosity and code repetition.
+It requires pre-registering the "injectables" (like all the other dependency injection systems I know), so, it adds to the verbosity and code repetition.

 As the parameters are described with TypeScript types (similar to Python type hints), editor support is quite good.